Akk525/clio/README.md

 sellArtistTokens(artistId, amountOut)

-Pricing helpers (e.g. getBuyPrice, getSellReturn).
+Pricing helpers like getBuyPrice, getSellReturn.

-Currently uses a simple pricing scheme suitable for hackathon demos; structured for future upgrade.
+Currently uses a simple pricing scheme suitable for hackathon demos; structured so the curve math can be upgraded later.

 (Optional / WIP) Badge / Reputation Contracts